d-one-company/crypto-dashboard/README.md

 ## Description

 Crypto Dashboard is an open-source cryptocurrency dashboard that allows users to track the performance of various cryptocurrencies.
-It's built using Next JS and React, and it's designed to be a user-friendly interface for cryptocurrency enthusiasts.
+It's built using Next.js and React, and it's designed to be a user-friendly interface for cryptocurrency enthusiasts.
 The dashboard provides real-time data on the performance of different cryptocurrencies, including their price, market capitalization, and trading volume.
 It also includes a portfolio section where users can track their holdings of different cryptocurrencies.
-API used is [CoinCap](https://coincap.io/).
+This was made possible using the [CoinCap](https://coincap.io) API.

 ## Features

-- Dashboard overview
+- Dashboard Overview
-- Portfolio tracking
+- Portfolio Tracking
-- Market insights
+- Market Insights
-- Exchanges ranking
-- Real time price updates
-- Coins and exchanges ranking
+- Coin & Exchange Ranking
+- Real-Time Price Updates

 ## Screenshots